 Female sexual dysfunction

-Persistent, recurrent problems with sexual response, desire, orgasm or pain — that distress you or strain your relationship with your partner — are known medically as female sexual dysfunction.
+Persistent, recurrent problems with sexual response, desire, orgasm or pain — that distress you or strain your relationship with your partner — are known medically as sexual dysfunction.

 Sexual response involves a complex interplay of physiology, emotions, experiences, beliefs, lifestyle and relationships.
 Disruption of any component can affect sexual desire, arousal or satisfaction, and treatment often involves more than one approach.